imSQT/anarchysqtedit/README.md

 # anarchy sqt edit
 IMPORTANT:
 - copy the config from this folder into your league folder (it has a problem sometimes where it will not copy over)
+- it looks like 12.9 will be a big ui update, its gonna take me some time to fix this sorry

 Need to update (DO NOT USE):
 - Sona Module